 By Barbara Knoblach, PhD, CFP®

-In fact, as you ease into a busier fall schedule, it’s a great opportunity to pause and remember why you work hard, and to recommit to your life goals—including your important retirement goals.
+In fact, as you ease into a busier winter schedule, it’s a great opportunity to pause and remember why you work hard, and to recommit to your life goals—including your important retirement goals.
 Who doesn’t dream of the day when all four seasons are theirs to shape and enjoy?

 But retirement looks very different to everyone, and one of the most important things to consider when planning yours, is the optimal time to apply for Canada Pension Plan (CPP) benefits.
 All it takes is a bit of calculated foresight, to make the decision that will best suit your circumstances.